 An unhooking mat is always recommended when fishing for bigger fish species.
 It makes handling them on the bank so much easier and protects their sensitive skin.

 For big pike, a rather large mat is a good investment, which also helps you to easily measure your catch on the ground.

 I can strongly recommend the NGT Lightweight Landing Mat.
 It’s a really large mat (110cm x 60cm) packed with foam on all sides for a 100% secure handling of even the biggest of pike.

 Longnose pliers are a great tool for unhooking pike without having to put your hands into the pike’s teeth-filled mouth.
 Every fisherman should have pliers with him when fishing for pike!

 Finally, wearing armor gloves is another, highly effective way of not getting injured by those razor-sharp pike teeth.
 They can also keep your hands clean when handling a fish, as pike are extremely slimy creatures.

-Amazon in the UK sell high quality stainless steel work gloves that are cut, and hence also pike teeth resistant.
+I have a pair of high-quality stainless steel work gloves that are cut, and hence also pike teeth resistant.
 These comfy gloves are a simple and effective way to protect your hands and handle the fish safely.
 They also come at a very affordable price.

 - Best Pike Fishing Line (For All Methods)